meldissa/p1-posture-flex/README.md

 ![](docs/images/css-testing-2.png)

 Please note that the initial CSS validation was run via the URI, which flagged up errors on both my style.css file as well as the external Bootstrap CSS file.
-After correcting the errors on my style.css I used direct input to complete the CSS validation which indicated my stylsheet was clear of errors.
+After correcting the errors on my style.css I used direct input to complete the CSS validation which indicated my stylesheet was clear of errors.

 I also used the __Chrome Dev Tools Lighthouse Report__ to test both on desktop and mobile.